Carreau/ipython-wiki/IPEP-21:-Widget-Messages.md

 Any time a `comm` message arrives, it is dispatched to the appropriate Comm instance in the mapping, identified by the `comm_id` key in the message content.
-The Comm's `handle_foo` method is then called with the `data` dict from the message contents.
+The Comm's `handle_foo` method then dispatches the `data` dict from the message to the registered callback, if any.

 ## Creating Comms